HumphreyKwok/WYSIWYG-form-demo/README.md

 3. add frontend validation to the form [ ]

-4. add server action to handle the submitted form data [ ]
+4. add server action to handle the submitted form data [ x ]

 5. add backend validation for server actions [ ]